She walked up to us with a serious battle-worn look on her face.

 “It’s the only way to keep you both safe.”

 I clenched my jaw.
-She was acting like she was never coming back and that we would never see each other again.
+She was acting like she was never coming back, like we would never see each other again.

 I shook my head.
 “I’m not going down without a fight,” I warned her.

 We stood there eyeing each other.
 I waited for her to make a move and as soon as I blinked she disappeared.
-The next thing I knew, I was losing consciousness and falling down.
+The next thing I knew, I was losing consciousness and drifting to the floor.
 I expected to fall to the ground, but the last thing I felt were her embracing arms as she held me close to her beating heart.

 © Copyright 2016 Anon Amous.
 All rights reserved.